Close

 Processing Times

-Standard processing for tourist visas takes 5-10 business days, while business visas require 7-14 business days.
+Standard processing for tourist visas takes 10-14 business days, while visa applications require 14 business days after payment.
 Work permits and student visas typically process within 4-8 weeks due to additional documentation requirements.
-Peak season (December-April) may extend processing by 3-5 additional days.
+Peak season December-April may extend processing by 3-5 additional days.

 Application Costs